ngzhankang/fullStackedWebDevelopmment/worksheets/weekly_report/weekly_report_13.md

 ## What have I done last week

--   Worked on...
--   Worked on...
--   Changed....
+-   Completed CA3

 ## What do I plan to do next week

--   Worked on...
--   Worked on...
+-   Test out our codes to make sure that it works.
+-   Go through our markdowns to make sure that they are all good.
--   Changed....
+-   Start on CA4

 ## Additional Thoughts

--   VSCode is sick.
--   This addon is fabulous.
--   Lecturer is awesome.
+-   Lecturer is awesome! :)